Skip to main content

 Consult Dr. Ash

-Vitamin C is a water-soluble vitamin that fuels stress hormone production, builds collagen, and helps immune cells reach infection.
-Most adults benefit from 500 to 1,000 mg per day, though stress and illness raise the need.
-Liposomal Vitamin C lets the body absorb 3,000 mg or more without stomach upset.
+Vitamin C is a water-soluble vitamin that fuels adrenal cortisol production, cross-links collagen fibers, and helps immune cells reach infection.
+Most adults benefit from 500 to 1,000 mg per day, but stress, illness, and intense training raise that need.
+The liposomal form bypasses normal gut absorption limits and lets patients reach 3,000 mg or more without stomach upset.
+The main caution at very high doses (above 2,000 mg per day) is a modest increase in kidney stone risk in people prone to them.

 Why your Emergen-C packet is not enough.